Choosing a Health Career

 - Job shadow healthcare professionals in order to observe and learn more about a specific career.

 - Get some experience related to your anticipated career.
 Many schools now want to see evidence that you have had some clinical exposure; some schools require a minimum number of supervised hours.
 See Volunteer/Healthcare Career Exploration Opportunities

 - Consider special summer science programs or research opportunities.
 See Student Resources

 - Research availability of fee assistance programs (FAPs) which subsidize the cost of standardized exams and applications.

-- Take the standardized admission test (re-take if necessary to improve scores).
+- Register for and take the standardized admission test (re-take if necessary to improve scores).